dmitrycx/TicTacToe/README.md

 - **CORS policies** are set for your domain
 - **SignalR** endpoints are accessible
 - **Health checks** are configured

+## 🔧 Troubleshooting

+### Common Issues

+**WebSocket Connection Errors in Local Mode:**
+- This is normal during development - SignalR tries WebSocket first, then falls back to Server-Sent Events (SSE)
+- The application continues to work perfectly with SSE transport
+- These errors don't appear in container mode due to proper proxy configuration
+- In production, ensure proper WebSocket proxy configuration

+**API 404 Errors:**
+- Ensure you're using the correct proxy routes (`/api/game/*`)
+- Check that containers are built with the latest code
+- Verify Aspire is running the correct mode (local vs containers)

+**TypeScript Build Errors:**
+- Run `npm install` in the WebUI directory
+- Clear Next.js cache: `rm -rf .next`
+- Ensure all dependencies are up to date

+**Container Build Failures:**
+- Ensure Docker is running
+- Check that all Dockerfiles are in the correct locations
+- Verify the build context matches the Dockerfile expectations

+**SignalR Connection Issues:**
+- In local mode: Check browser console for connection details
+- In container mode: Ensure the proxy routes are working
+- Verify the GameSession service is healthy

+### Getting Help

+1. **Check the logs** in Aspire dashboard for detailed error information
+2. **Verify service health** using the health check endpoints
+3. **Test API endpoints** directly using the provided HTTP files
+4. **Review the test suite** for examples of proper API usage

 ## 🤝 Contributing